pretix/pretix-docs/docs/topics/taxes.md

 Taxes are handled on the event level, so you have to create an event first.

-If you want to use reverse charge or custom rules specific to businesses with VAT IDs, you have to ask your customers for their VAT ID.
-Navigate to :navpath:Your event → :fa3-wrench: Settings → Invoicing:.
-Switch to the :btn:Address form: tab and check the box next to "Ask for VAT ID".
-Click the :btn:Save: button to confirm.

 ## General usage

 pretix allows you to set up a tax rule for each tax rate that is relevant for your situation.